-Colored dye (green, red, blue and/or orange) will be introduced into the water in cove areas.
-The dye is nontoxic and will not affect the quality of the water in the coves.
-The dye will first appear as a deep color then will quickly become diluted and will be entirely gone within two weeks.
+This study supports the Lake Granbury Watershed Protection Plan (WPP) project to develop different ways to protect the water quality of the lake.
+Colored dye (green, red, blue and/or orange) will be used as part of the study.
+The dye is nontoxic and will not affect the quality of the water in the cove.
+The dye color may first appear as a deep color then will quickly become diluted and will be entirely gone within two weeks.

-For additional information or comments, please contact Judi Pierce at 254-761-3111.
+If you have any questions or comments, please contact Tim D. Osting, PE at 512-326-5659 or Judi Pierce 254-761-3103.